Australopithecus: Research history

 The first Australopithecus specimen, the type specimen, was discovered in 1924 in a lime quarry by workers at Taung, South Africa.
 The specimen was studied by the Australian anatomist Raymond Dart, who was then working at the University of the Witwatersrand in Johannesburg.
 The fossil skull was from a three-year-old bipedal primate (nicknamed Taung Child) that he named Australopithecus africanus.
 The first report was published in Nature in February 1925.
 Dart realised that the fossil contained a number of humanoid features, and so he came to the conclusion that this was an early human ancestor.
 Later, Scottish paleontologist Robert Broom and Dart set out to search for more early hominin specimens, and several more A. africanus remains from various sites.
 Initially, anthropologists were largely hostile to the idea that these discoveries were anything but apes, though this changed during the late 1940s.

 In 1950, evolutionary biologist Ernst Walter Mayr said that all bipedal apes should be classified into the genus Homo, and considered renaming Australopithecus to Homo transvaalensis.
-However, the contrary view taken by Robinson in 1954, excluding australopiths from Homo, became the prevalent view.
+However, the contrary view taken by J.T.
+Robinson in 1954, excluding australopiths from Homo, became the prevalent view.
 The first australopithecine fossil discovered in eastern Africa was an A. boisei skull excavated by Mary Leakey in 1959 in Olduvai Gorge, Tanzania.
 Since then, the Leakey family has continued to excavate the gorge, uncovering further evidence for australopithecines, as well as for Homo habilis and Homo erectus.
 The scientific community took 20 more years to widely accept Australopithecus as a member of the human family tree.

 In 1997, an almost complete Australopithecus skeleton with skull was found in the Sterkfontein caves of Gauteng, South Africa.
 It is now called "Little Foot" and it is around 3.7 million years old.
 It was named Australopithecus prometheus which has since been placed within A. africanus.
 Other fossil remains found in the same cave in 2008 were named Australopithecus sediba, which lived 1.9 million years ago.
 A. africanus probably evolved into A. sediba, which some scientists think may have evolved into H. erectus, though this is heavily disputed.

 In 2003, Spanish writer Camilo José Cela Conde and evolutionary biologist Francisco J. Ayala proposed resurrecting the genus Praeanthropus to house Orrorin, A. afarensis, A. anamensis, A. bahrelghazali, and A. garhi, but this genus has been largely dismissed.